Computing the Density of the Positivity Set for Linear Recurrence Sequences: Introduction

 Recall that the density of a set $S\subseteq \nat$ is

 where the vertical bars denote cardinality (note that the limit need not exist).
 The density is a notion used to measures how \emph{large} an infinite subset of natural numbers is.

-\begin{example} Here is a trivial \lrs: $u_1=1$ and $u_n=-u_{n-1}$.
-Clearly its positivity set are the odd numbers, and its density is equal to $1/2$. \end{example} \begin{example} It is possible to construct linear recurrence sequences that are equal to $\cos(n\theta)$, $n\in\nat$.
-If $\theta$ is a rational multiple of $\pi$, the positivity set of these sequences will have some rational density, if however $\theta$ is not a rational multiple of $\pi$ then, we will later see, that the density is equal to $1/2$. \end{example} The density of the positivity set of any linear recurrence sequence always exists.
+\begin{exa} Here is a trivial \lrs: $u_1=1$ and $u_n=-u_{n-1}$.
+Clearly its positivity set are the odd numbers, and its density is equal to $1/2$. \end{exa} \begin{exa} It is possible to construct linear recurrence sequences that are equal\footnote{We have defined \lrs to be sequences of rational numbers, but one can define \lrs over larger rings, as is done for this example, where the ring is $\rel$.
+We chose the restriction to rationals for simplicity, although all the results of this paper can be proved for real algebraic numbers, at least.} to $\cos(n\theta)$, $n\in\nat$.
+If $\theta$ is a rational multiple of $\pi$, the positivity set of these sequences will have some rational density, if however $\theta$ is not a rational multiple of $\pi$ then, we will later see, that the density is equal to $1/2$. \end{exa} The density of the positivity set of any linear recurrence sequence always exists.
 This fact was proved by Bell and Gerhold \cite[Theorem 1]{bell05_posit_set_recur_sequen}, and is our principal starting point.
 With the exception of the paper above, to the best of our knowledge there is no other work that deals with the density of the positivity set.
 The paper \cite{berstel76_deux_des_suites} can however be interpreted as providing an algorithm to compute the density of the zero set.

 We now describe the results of this paper.
-The first one is of a qualitative nature: \begin{theorem} There is a procedure that inputs a \lrs and decides whether the density of its positivity set is equal to 1. \end{theorem} The same procedure can be used to decide whether the density is equal to 0, after a trivial pre-processing step.
+The first one is of a qualitative nature: \begin{thm} There is a procedure that inputs a \lrs and decides whether the density of its positivity set is equal to 1. \end{thm} The same procedure can be used to decide whether the density is equal to 0, after a trivial pre-processing step.